mabel-dev/opteryx/docs/SQL Reference/04 Data Types.md

 ### Timestamps

-Literal values in quotes may be in interpretted as a `TIMESTAMP` when they match a valid date in ISO 8601 format (e.g. `YYYY-MM-DD` and `YYYY-MM-DD HH:MM`).
+Literal values in quotes may be in interpreted as a `TIMESTAMP` when they match a valid date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)  format (e.g. `YYYY-MM-DD` and `YYYY-MM-DD HH:MM`).

 ### Numbers

-All numeric values are coerced to 64bit Floats.
+All numeric values included in SQL statements are coerced to 64bit Floats.